 In Ireland, the Financial Services and Pensions Ombudsman (FSPO) is a member of FIN-NET.
 You should contact the FSPO if you have an unresolved dispute with a financial services provider in another EU/EEA country.

 FIN-NET is designed to allow you to contact the out-of-court complaint body in your home country even when you have a complaint against a foreign financial firm.

 This helps you by:

 - Giving you the necessary information about the scheme and its complaint procedure

 You can find more information about each participating national scheme on the FIN-NET website.
 You can also find information about relevant foreign complaint schemes in your own language from FIN-NET members in your home country.

 How your complaint is handled by FIN-NET

-When you receive all the necessary information about the relevant complaints scheme and you have decided to file a complaint with it, you can leave your complaint with the FIN-NET member in your home country.
-If the FIN-NET member in your home country does not deal with the complaint itself, it will transfer it to the relevant scheme in your financial service provider's country.
-In some cases, it may be more efficient to contact the relevant complaints scheme directly and in these cases, the FIN-NET member in your home country will ask you to do so.
+When When you get all the necessary information about the relevant complaints scheme and you have decided to make a complaint, you can leave your complaint with the FIN-NET member in your home country.
+If the FIN-NET member in your home country does not deal with the complaint, it will transfer it to the relevant scheme in your financial service provider's country.
+In some cases, it may be more efficient to contact the relevant complaints scheme directly and the FIN-NET member in your home country will ask you to do so.